nickminaev/nx-ci-cd-example/README.md

 We just upgrade & test the changes for everything at once.

+> SOLID principles at play: one of the basic principles are ***IOC*** and ***dependency injection***,
+> so a single `Dockerfile` might be considered as a dependency injected into the applications.
+> This way, there's only a single place where the dependency is managed and it's the same instance,
+> which is injected over and over.

+## Version management

 # AWS Infrastructure

 For the purpose of this tutorial, we'll run NestJS applications on top of EKS?/Lambda?